aws/amazon-ecs-cli/ecs-cli/integ/README.md

 You may be charged for the AWS resources utilized while running these tests.
 It's not recommended to run these on an AWS account handling production work-loads.

-## Test setup
+## Local test setup

-Some tests assume the existance of an "ecs-cli-integ" cluster in the currently configured region.
-Prior to running these tests, create this cluster using the template in `/resources/ecs_cli_integ_template.json`
+1. Some tests assume the existence of an "ecs-cli-integ" cluster in the currently configured region.
+Prior to running these tests, create this cluster using the template in `/resources/ecs_cli_integ_template.json` via the CloudFormation console.
+2. Set the following environment variables:
+    ```bash
+    # hardcode the CodeBuild ID since we're not using codebuild to run the tests
+    export CODEBUILD_BUILD_ID="local-integ-test"
+    # change this to the region you'd like to run the tests in
+    export AWS_REGION="us-east-1"
+    ```

 ## Running the tests